PallasSystems/categr/README.md

 # Categr
 ![Apache License, Version 2.0, January 2004](https://img.shields.io/github/license/apache/maven.svg?label=License)

-Categr is a Data Categories microservice, it holds a central repository of categories and what those categories of data mean.

-The goal is to make it easier for users to find a find they need for data, or find data schemas related to a topic of analysis.
+Categr is repository of categories information.
+The goal is to ensure consistent category use accross applications which should in turn make it easier for users to find the data schemas and field definitions they need.

 ## Documentation